agidincom/info.agidin.com/about/whitepaper/_enus.md

 We also provide localized services to respect local culture and policies.
 For example, we provide a localized site [🔗 爱奇点.com](https://u.爱奇点.com) for China with special content censorship aligned with China's policies, so that Chinese users can visit us as smooth as possible.

-### Decentralization

-Our service facilities are distributed all over the world, and we use decentralized blockchain (Blockchain), Interplanetary File System (IPFS), data autonomy (Web3) and other infrastructure to implement end-user applications.

 ### Contact Us

 We are a global team that operates as a decentralized DAO.